Sir Ivor: 1967: two-year-old season

 Sir Ivor's first three races were at Curragh.
 In July, he finished sixth in the Tyros Stakes and then won the Probationers' Stakes.
 He was then stepped up in class and won the National Stakes.
 On his final start of the year, he was sent to Paris to contest the Grand Criterium at Longchamp Racecourse.
 He established himself as one of the best European colts of his generation with a three-length win.
 His jockey Lester Piggott described him as having almost “quickened out from beneath him”, his turn of foot having been so electric.

 1968: three-year-old season

 On his three-year-old debut, Sir Ivor traveled to England for the first time and won the 2000 Guineas Trial Stakes at Ascot.
-He then started 11/8 favourite for the 2000 Guineas at Newmarket in which his main rival was expected to be the English colt Petingo.
+He then started 11/8 favourite for the 2000 Guineas at Newmarket in which his main rival was expected to be the English colt, and champion miler, Petingo.
 Ridden by Lester Piggott, Sir Ivor accelerated past Petingo in the closing stages to win by one and a half lengths.